microsoft/Broadcast-Development-Kit-Web-UI/README.md

 ## Dependencies

 This is not an standalone application.
 It requires an instance of the [Broadcasts Protocols for Teams](https://github.com/microsoft/Teams-Broadcast-Extension) to work with.
 Check the documentation in that repository to run the **Broadcast Protocols for Teams** (either locally or in the cloud) before using this application.

-## License

-Copyright (c) Microsoft Corporation.
-All rights reserved.

-Licensed under the [MIT](LICENSE) license.

----

-# Original README - Things to review

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing